-Table 12-9 Add mirror - Advanced options (continued)
+Table 11-9 Add mirror - Advanced options (continued)

 Field Description Mirror across Select an option to specify the areas for mirroring.
 The available options are: Enclosure - Select this option if you want to create the mirrors across enclosures.
 Controller - This option is available only for the volumes that reside on a UNIX host.
 Select this option if you want to create the mirrors across controllers.
 Target - This option is available only for the volumes that reside on a Windows host.
 Select this option if you want to create the mirrors across targets.
 Channel - This option is available only for the volumes that reside on a Windows host.
 Select this option if you want to create the mirrors across channels.
 Port - This option is available only for the volumes that reside on a Windows host.
 Select this option is available only for the volumes that reside on a Windows host.
 Select this option if you want to create the mirrors across ports.
 Stripe across Select an option to specify the areas for striping.
-The available options are: Enclosure - Select this option if you want to stripe the data across enclosures.
+The available options are: • Enclosure - Select this option if you want to stripe the data across enclosures.
 Controller - This option is available only for the volumes that reside on a UNIX host.
 Select this option if you want to stripe the data across controllers.
 Target - This option is available only for the volumes that reside on a Windows host.
 Select this option if you want to stripe the data across targets.
 Channel - This option is available only for the volumes that reside on a Windows host.
 Select this option if you want to stripe the data across channels.
 Port - This option is available only for the volumes that reside on a Windows host.
-Select this option is available only for the volumes that reside on a Windows host.
 Select this option if you want to stripe the data across ports.